AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/index.md

 ## Overview

-Use Developer Distribution to publish and distribute App Builder Apps, Service-to-service integrations and Catalog listings to extend Adobe Experience Cloud products.
+Use Developer Distribution to publish and distribute App Builder Apps, Server-to-server integrations and Catalog listings to extend Adobe Experience Cloud products.
 Once submitted, these listings will be approved by Adobe reviewers before being published on Adobe Exchange.

 ## Three types of Experience Cloud listings